Cybersecurity Guide

 Many entry-level security-related jobs require only a bachelor’s degree.
 The choice between a bachelor’s or a master’s degree is often influenced by a student’s career goals and available resources.
 Still, a master’s degree in either cybersecurity or computer science will command a higher salary than a bachelor’s degree and might be a better fit for some students.

-Master’s degree holders are often well suited for a leadership role such as I.T. manager or lead software designer.
+Master’s degree holders are often well-suited for a leadership role such as I.T. manager or lead software designer.
 A master’s in cybersecurity management prepares graduates to recognize risks and threats, strengthen preventive measures, and devise security controls.
 Graduate-level training can open the door to careers as analysts, supervisors, and consultants.

 In a recent interview with Cybersecurity Guide, Clifford Neuman, the Director of the USC Center for Computer Systems Security, talked about the degree options provided within USC’s Viterbi School of Engineering.
 Specifically, he outlined the opportunities within the computer science department and the data science program.
 He said: